Rajanikanth0/advanced-odin-recipes/README.md

 # Content Info

-As the content of the recipes, I made a dicision of adding dst's cooking recipes to have some fun along the jurney.
+As the content of the recipes, I made a decision of adding dst's cooking recipes to have some fun along the journey.

 # Knowledge Check